jwiegley/emacs-pl/README.md

     pl-re                Match a regular expression
     pl-num               Match an integer or floating-point number

-Other possibilities include: inspecting text propertis, overlays, etc.
+Other possibilities include: inspecting text properties, overlays, etc.

 If the parser succeeds, it returns the object matched (a string by default), and advances point to the next position after the match.
 Keywords may be